The Plight Of The Children Of Working Parents

 Social media, as good, as benefiting and as exciting it is, is not mostly the safest and healthiest place to leave your children to wallow unguarded and unchecked.
 Children, in the absence of their parents, bury themselves in almost every junk that goes on in the social media.
 Unfortunately, it seems to be the only medium of information, interaction, and attention for the child.

 In social media, the children meet those they consider as friends or some kind of people they can talk with, who they believe know what they (the children) do not know.
 And this kind of association excites the children because it provides a sense of belonging and demands neither accountability nor responsibility from them.
 It makes the child believes he is worthy of someone’s attention and admiration, which they are not adequately getting from their parents at home.

 It is worst for teenagers who are under peer pressure and have many questions in their minds but no one around enough to observe let alone discussing or giving answers to those questions

-Movies, likewise games, although entertaining, educating and engaging (which is mostly the reason why absent parents make them available for the children) are not entirely without adverse effect on the children.
+Movies, likewise games, although entertaining, educating, and engaging (which is mostly the reason why absent parents make them available for the children) are not entirely without adverse effects on the children.
 Just like social media, if the children are left unguarded over the movies they see, and the games (especially computer games) they would eventually be negatively influenced by some of movie themes and aspects which may include sex, drug abuse, violence, offensive languages, etc.